pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 ```

-- Example call:
+Example:

 ```
 `PubnubSubsystem->SubscribeToChannel("MyChannel");
 `
 ```

+### Usage in Blueprints and C++

 ## Grant token

 Requires Access Manager add-on
+- Enable Access Manager for your key in the Admin Portal.

 Requires Secret Key authentication
+- Use a server/admin instance initialized with a Secret Key.

-Generates an authorization token with TTL, AuthorizedUser, and permissions across:
+GrantToken generates a time-limited token defining TTL, AuthorizedUser, and permissions for resources:
 - Channels
 - ChannelGroups
-- Uuids (users' object metadata)
+- Uuids (users’ object metadata)

 Only the AuthorizedUser can use the token.
-Unauthorized or invalid token returns 403.
+Unauthorized or invalid token requests return 403.

-Permissions
+Permissions supported per resource:
 - Channels: read, write, get, manage, update, join, delete
 - ChannelGroups: read, manage
 - Uuids: get, update, delete
-For mapping, see Manage Permissions with Access Manager v3.
+For operation mapping, see Manage Permissions with Access Manager v3.

 TTL
-- Required, minutes, max 43,200 (30 days).
+- Required; minutes until expiration.
+Max 43,200 (30 days).
-- Recommended: 10–60 minutes.
+- Recommended: 10–60 minutes; refresh before expiry.
-- Renew before expiration.

 RegEx
-- Grant by patterns per resource type.
+- Define permissions using resource name patterns with regular expressions.

 Authorized User ID
-- Restrict token to a single client.
-If not set, any userId can use the token.
+- Restrict tokens to a single AuthorizedUser to prevent impersonation.
+If not set, any User ID can use the token.

 ### Method(s)